apache/hawq-docs/install/install-ambari.md

     **Note:** Substitute the correct Ambari administrator password for your system.

 8. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\) Verify that the HDB component is now available.
-9. Restart the Ambari server:

-    ```
-    $ ambari-server restart
-    ```

-    **Note:** You must restart the Ambari server before proceeding.
-The above command restarts only the Ambari server, but leaves other Hadoop services running.

-10. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user.
 11. Select **HDFS**, then click the **Configs** tab.
 12. Customize the HDFS configuration by following these steps:
     1. On the **Settings** tab, change the DataNode setting **DataNode max data transfer threads** \(dfs.datanode.max.transfer.threads parameter \) to *40960*.